platformsh/platformsh-docs/src/administration/backup-and-restore.md

-# Backup and Restore

-## Backups
+---
+title: "Backup and restore"
+weight: 2

+description: |
   Backups are triggered directly via the management console or via the CLI.
 The backup creates a complete snapshot of the environment.
-It includes all persistent data from all running services (MySQL, SOLR,...) and any files stored on the mounted volumes.
+It includes all persistent data from all running services (MySQL, Solr,...) and any files stored on the mounted volumes.

+---

+{{< description >}}

+## Backups

 You need to have the "admin" role in order to create a backup of an environment.

 Backups on Platform.sh Professional are retained for at least 7 days.
 They will be purged between 7 days and 6 months, at Platform.sh's discretion.
 Please see the [data retention](/security/data-retention.md) page for more information.

-> **note**
->
+{{< note >}}
-> We advise you to make backups of your live environment before merging an environment to the live environment, or each time you increase the storage space of your services.
+We advise you to make backups of your live environment before merging an environment to the live environment, or each time you increase the storage space of your services.
+{{< /note >}}

 Using the CLI: